 Feb 09,2021 at 10:52

 Tourism plays a vital role in Turkey's economy.
 The country has incomparable Mediterranean resorts, oriental elements, and geographical features that tourists fondly visit.
 Aside from breathtaking landscapes, Turkey is also known for its athlete-friendly culture as it gains public support for both national and international sports events.
 The country has hosted different types of sports through the years.
-They hold pride for having nearly 2,000 courts in just one city.
+They hold pride in having nearly 2,000 courts in just one city.
 Antalya invested in building high-quality sports facilities suitable for practice matches to live events.
 It is enough reason to attract local and international sports clubs and solo athletes.

 Lamentably, the tourism industry suffered from unprecedented economic impact due to COVID-19.
 Foreign visitors in the country dropped down by 75%, and Turkey lost more than $20 billion in tourism revenue.
 The tourism sector expressed its inspiring optimism about the upcoming distribution of vaccines in the first half of 2020.